-3. when you need to put a string into a buffer that will be sent on the wire, or you need a string in a character set format that is compatible with the clients character set then you need to use a pull or push function.
-The pull functions pull a string from a

-4. the two main pull and push functions you need to understand are pull_string and push_string.
+- 3. when you need to put a string into a buffer that will be sent on the wire, or you need a string in a character set format that is compatible with the clients character set then you need to use a pull or push_function.
+The pull functions pull a string from a wire buffer into a (multi-byte) unix string.
+The push functions push a string out to a wire buffer. - 4. the two main pull and push functions you need to understand are pull_string and push_string.
 These functions take a base pointer that should point at the start of the SMB packet that the string is in.
 The functions will check the flags field in this packet to automatically determine if the packet is marked as a unicode packet, and they will choose whether to use unicode for this string based on that flag.
 You may also force this decision using the STR_UNICODE or STR_ASCII flags.
-For use in smbd/ and libsmb/ there are wrapper functions clistr and srvstr that call the pull/push_functions with the appropriate first argument.
+For use in smbd/ and libsmb/ there are wrapper functions clistrand srvstr that call the pull/push functions with the appropriate first argument.

 You may also call the pull_ascii/pull_ucs2 or push_ascii/push_ucs2 functions if you know that a particular string is ascii or unicode.
-There are also a number of other convenience functions in charcnv.c that call the pull/push functions with particularly common arguments, such as pull_ascii_pstring()
+There are also a number of other convenience functions in charcov.c that call the pull/push functions with particularly common arguments, such as pull_ascii_pstring()

-- 5. The biggest thing to remember is that internal (unix) strings in Samba may now contain multi-byte characters.
+5. The biggest thing to remember is that internal (unix) strings in Samba may now contain multi-byte characters.
 This means you cannot assume that characters are always 1 byte long.
 Often this means that you will have to convert strings to ucs2 and back again in order to do some (seemingly) simple task.
 For examples of how to do this see functions like strchr_m().
-I know this is very slow, and we will eventually speed it up but right now we want this stuff correct not fast. - 6. all lp- functions now return unix strings.
-The magic "DOS" flag on parameters is gone. - 7. all vfs functions take unix strings.
-Don't convert when passing to them
+I know this is very slow, and we will eventually speed it up but right now we want this stuff correct not fast.